Riekr/jloga/README.md

 # jLoga, a log analyzer written in Java

 jLoga is a log analyzer, optimized for performance, written in [java 11](https://openjdk.java.net/projects/jdk/11/) and capable to open huge files.
-The UI is designed to for heavy log analysis and to show multiple files and multiple search results.
+The UI is designed to for heavy log analysis and to show multiple files and multiple search results, inspired by [glogg](https://glogg.bonnefon.org/) a great native and multiplatform log analyzer.

 Files and results can be view in grid mode and inspected with [finos perspective](https://perspective.finos.org/), a standalone perspective viewer launcher is also provided.